dembasiby/homelab-gitops/README.md

 ## 🤝 Acknowledgments

-Special thanks to [@mishavandenburg] for championing the homelab-first approach to DevOps education.
+Special thanks to [Mischa van den Burg](https://mishavandenburg.com) for championing the homelab-first approach to DevOps education.
 This project is inspired by [Kubecraft](https://kubecraft.dev)’s belief that hands-on infrastructure builds confidence and clarity.

 ---